ibm-cloud-docs/vpc/faq-vsi.md

 {: #faq-vsi-19}

 Image from volume lets you create a custom image from a boot volume attached to a virtual server instance.
 You then use the custom image to provision new virtual server instances.
 For more information, see [About creating an image from a volume](/docs/vpc?topic=vpc-image-from-volume-vpc).

+## What is the virtual server instance identifier and SMBIOS system-uuid?
+{: #faq-vsi-20}
+{: faq}

+The virtual server instance is automatically assigned an instance identifier (ID), which includes the SMBIOS system-uuid as a portion of the ID, when the instance is created.
+IDs are immutable, globally unique, and never reused, so the ID uniquely identifies a particular instantiation of a virtual server instance across all of IBM Cloud.
+The ID, including the SMBIOS system-uuid portion, is static and persists for the lifecycle of the virtual server instance until that virtual server instance is deleted.

+For more information, including how to retrieve this information from within your virtual server, see [Retrieving the virtual server instance identifier](/docs/vpc?topic=vpc-managing-virtual-server-instances#retrieve-VSI-instance-identifer) section in Managing virtual server instances.